QSPI to eMMC Boot for Production SOM¶

 using nfsroot:

-On host computer, where <image> is a .img file for Ubuntu or .wic file for PetaLinux, built to boot out of eMMC:
+On the host computer, where <image> is a .img file for Ubuntu or .wic file for PetaLinux, built to boot out of eMMC:

 ```shell